JoinColony/colonyJS/sdk/docs/api/classes/VotingReputation.md

 **`Remarks`**

-To get the missing amount for activation, call getMotionStakes
+To get the missing amount for activation, call [getRemainingStakes](VotingReputation.md#getremainingstakes)

 #### Parameters